Lianghao Cao

 A Computational Science, Engineering, and Mathematics Researcher

 I am a Postdoctoral Scholar Research Associate in Computing and Mathematical Sciences at the California Institute of Technology, hosted by Andrew M. Stuart.
 Before this position, I obtained a Ph.D. in Computational Science, Engineering, and Mathematics under the supervision of J. Tinsley Oden and Omar Ghattas at the Oden Institute of the University of Texas at Austin.
-A brief narrative bio of me can be found here.
+A brief professional bio can be found here.

 My research combines mechanistic modeling, uncertainty quantification, and scientific machine learning to enhance the reliability of physical simulations and support risk-aware decision-making.
+I have experience in using modeling and simulation to address challenges in polymer science, multiscale inelasticity, epidemiology, and geophysics.
 Read more about my research here.

 I am applying to tenure-track positions in engineering, statistics/data science, or computational mathematics.
 Please also feel free to contact me about industry research positions.